 Fire OS is, and has been, half baked.
 It's just enough to do enough, if that makes sense, which is to say that it won't do much more.
 You can check e-mail, browse the web, use Facebook and watch some videos.
 But forget about having powerful widgets and access to better apps.

 The two standout features are more gimmicky than they are buying factors.
-And if we're honest with ourselves, most of the new tricks up the Fire Phone's sleeve didn't have to be baked into the phone - they could've been standalone apps.
+And if we're honest with ourselves, most of the new tricks up the Fire Phone's sleeve didn't have to be added into the phone - they could have been standalone apps.

 Amazon's Fire Phone is a decent attempt at selling more Amazon goods and services, but it's hardly a smartphone worth considering if you're not already invested in Amazon's ecosystem.

-If you're looking for flexibility in an operating system (customization, great apps, etc.) and you want top-end specs to boot, consider an Android flagship smartphone or iPhone.
-They cost the same as the Fire Phone.
+If you're looking for flexibility in an operating system (customization, great apps, etc.) and you want top-end specs to boot, consider an Android flagship smartphone or older iPhone.
+You can nab them for free with the same on-contract commitment as the Fire Phone.